 Time-varying transmissibility.
-Finally, I discuss how the time-varying parameter that governs the virus transmission outside of consumption and work, ε_t , is set.
+Finally, I discuss how the time-varying parameter that governs the virus transmission outside of consumption and work, $\epsilon_t$ , is set.

 Because the progression of the pandemic in the data is a function of activities endogenous in the model and a host of other factors that are not in the model, I use the time-varying parameter to parsimoniously capture all of those other factors, which allows the model to generate exactly the time series of deaths observed in the United States.
-I use the first six months of data on biweekly deaths in the United States (March 27-September 24, 2020) to calibrate ε_t .26 I then set $\epsilon_t = 0$ for $t \ge 14$ (after September 25, 2020) to examine the out-ofsample fit.
-Figure 2 plots the path of $\beta_e + \epsilon_t$, which governs the transmission of the virus other than through outside consumption and labor.
-It shows that the fitted ε_t is consistent with a) a seasonal variation in which the transmissibility declines during the summer months and b) changes in behavior not in the model such as increased transmission around holidays such as July 4, 2020.27 I show in the next subsection that the model generates a time series of deaths that is consistent with that in the United States, even out-of-sample (after September 24, 2020).
+I use the first 12 months of data on biweekly deaths in the United States (March 27, 2020-March 25, 2021) to calibrate $\epsilon_t$ .
+This corresponds to the first phase of the pandemic (before vaccines become widely available), which is the period of focus in this paper.
+I then set $\epsilon_t = 0$ for $t \ge 27$ (after March 26, 2021).
+Figure 2 plots the calibrated path of $\beta_e + \epsilon_t$ , which governs the transmission of the virus other than through outside consumption and labor.
+It shows that the fitted $\epsilon_t$ is consistent with a) a seasonal variation in which the transmissibility declines during the summer months and b) changes in behavior not in the model such as increased transmission around holidays such as July 4, 2020.